-Great Lakes makes two types of this gelatin: Porcine (which is from pigs that may not be eating a 100% natural diet but is the cheaper option) and Kosher (which is from 100% grass-fed cows).
+One of the most popular brands of quality gelatin is Great Lakes (it is also my favorite).
+Great Lakes makes two types of this gelatin: Porcine (which is from pigs that may not be eating a 100% natural diet and is the cheaper option) and Kosher (which is from 100% grass-fed cows).
 The kosher gelatin is better quality, but it is also a bit pricier.
 Both are going to do wonders for your health, so pick the one which suits your budget.

 How to Use: